johsteffens/beth/README.md

 Around May-July 2017, in an attempt to find a significantly different solution for polymorphism, I conceived the current *reflection-perspective* approach.
 Project [beth](https://github.com/johsteffens/beth) shall bring this (and other ideas) into tangible shape.
 So far the approach appears to be useful for object-instance management, dynamic arrays, object-ordering, serialization and other methods for which one might traditionally fall back to using 'design patterns'.

 ## Usage
 Beth serves as foundation library shared across more specialized projects.
-If you are interested in applications, you may want to use it in combination with a dependent project (e.g. [actinon](https://github.com/johsteffens/actinon)).
+If you are interested in applications, you may want to use it in combination with a dependent repository (e.g. [actinon](https://github.com/johsteffens/actinon)).

-   * Download [beth](https://github.com/johsteffens/beth) together with a project builds on it and compile both together.
+   * Download [beth](https://github.com/johsteffens/beth) together with a project that builds on it and compile both together.
    * Or: Develop your own application based on beth.

 ## License